Nitrogen Fixers – What They Are and Tips to Get Started

 Nitrogen fixing plants added to a fruit tree guild will provide a steady supply of nitrogen to your fruit trees and other plants in the guild.

-The key is just to mix in nitrogen fixers throughout your plantings—in your vegetable gardens and across your wild homestead.
+The key is just to mix in nitrogen fixers throughout your plantings—in your vegetable gardens and food forests and throughout your property.

 Each individual plant will only provide a relatively small amount of nitrogen, but all together it will add up and help to keep all your plants growing.